Lukatjee/Zorion/README.md

 # Zorion
- Chat app created for a school project, this is the public version of my actual app that hides the sensitive data
+My first attempt at building a chat app for school, please view Zorion-v2 https://github.com/Lukatjee/Zorion-v2 for a more updated version